We hope that you find all the information you need below. Good luck with your application.

 - All successful groups will be asked to provide a current insurance liability policy to cover their funded event

 This funding cannot award funding to any political organisations or groups and cannot pay for speakers from within your organisations.

-To help give you an idea of the types of project who have previously been funded.
-These include:
+To help give you an idea of the types of projects that have previously been funded, they include:

 - A young people’s radio show to discuss what different type of hate crimes are

 - A disability hate crime event to raise awareness and support those affected

 - A community question and answer sessions inviting different faith communities

 - An LGBT poetry-writing workshop to explore how the LGBT community are affected by hate crime

 - An information session for those living with dementia to learn more about hate crime